krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 There is a pretty fresh project called [AP Loader](https://github.com/jvm-profiling-tools/ap-loader){:target="_blank"}, that can be also helpful to you.
 This project packages the native distribution to a single JAR, so if you deploy on different CPU architectures it may be really handy.
 With this loader you can also use the Java API without carrying where the binary of the profiler is located.
-I really recommend to read the README of that project, it may be suitable to you.
+I really recommend reading the README of that project, it may be suitable to you.

 ### IntelliJ Idea
 {: #how-to-idea }

-If you are using IntelliJ Idea then you have build-in async-profiler already.
+If you are using IntelliJ Idea then you have a build-in async-profiler already.
 You can profile any JVM that is running on your machine and get the results visualized in many forms.
 Honestly I don't use it that much.
-Most of the time I'm running profiler on remote machine, and I've got used to it so badly, that I run profiler same way on my localhost.
+Most of the time I'm running profilers on remote machines, and I've got used to it so badly, that I run it the same way on my localhost.

 ## Output formats
 {: #out }